© Peter Fischer

 Experience the importance of short film on Hamburg's screens

-The International Short Film Festival Hamburg has its roots in the milieu of independent filmmakers.
-Today, the IKFF Hamburg is one of the most important and successful short film festivals worldwide for both the industry and the audience.
+The International Short Film Festival Hamburg has its roots in the independent filmmaking scene.
+Today, IKFF Hamburg is one of the world's most important and successful short film festivals for the industry and audiences alike.
+The 42nd Short Film Festival Hamburg will take place from 2 to 7 June 2026.

-Varied program
+Varied programme

 Competitions